pabloheigvd/MAC-projet/README.md

 ### Using Docker

-If you want to use Docker, make sure it is installed on your machine, and then run `docker-compose up` to start both Mongodb and Neo4j.
+If you want to use Docker, make sure it is installed on your machine, and then run `docker-compose up -V` to start both MongoDB and Neo4j containers with new volumes.

 ### Filling some users data